-(h) Can I submit new information when appealing a decision?
+(a) Can I submit new information when appealing a decision?

 This depends on the category of planning decision you are appealing.
-Where an appeal is under section 68 of the 2005 Law, i.e. it is against the refusal of planning permission; against a condition attached to the grant of planning permission; or a failure by the Development & Planning Authority to determine a planning application with three months of it being registered, the Tribunal may only consider facts, material or information that was before the Development & Planning Authority when it considered the original planning application or, in the case of non-determination appeals, the date the appeal was lodged.
+Where an appeal is under section 68 of the 2005 Law, i.e. it is against the refusal of planning permission; against a condition attached to the grant of planning permission; or a failure by the Authority to determine a planning application with three months of it being validated, the Tribunal may only consider facts, material or information that was before the Authority when it considered the original planning application or, in the case of non-determination appeals, the date the appeal was lodged.